-Malaria in pregnancy increases the risk of: maternal anaemia, stillbirth, spontaneous abortion, low birth weight and neonatal death.
+Malaria in pregnancy increases the risk of maternal anemia, stillbirth, spontaneous abortion, low birth weight, and neonatal death.

 Malaria and HIV:

-These are two of the most devastating global health problems of our time. - Together they cause more than 4 million deaths a year.
-HIV-infected are particularly vulnerable to malaria.
+These are two of the most devastating global health problems of our time. – Together they cause more than 4 million deaths a year.
+HIV-infected is particularly vulnerable to malaria.

-The economic costs of malaria in Africa is huge.
+The economic costs of malaria in Africa are huge.
 Malaria is estimated to cost Africa more than USD 12 billion every year in lost GDP.

 The time between the infective mosquito bite and the development of malaria symptoms can range from 7 to 40 days depending on the type of Plasmodia involved.
 One strain of Plasmodium, called P. vivax, may have a prolonged incubation period of eight to 10 months.